My smart home setup powered by Home Assistant

 It’s only fair that I share my setup.
 As I recommend a lot of products on this website I want to show you that I have experience with them and know what I’m talking about.
 Throughout the years I’ve learnt a lot about working with various system and were I to start over I would change a few things.
 For full transparency I will tell you what I’d still recommend and what I would do differently.

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I’ll earn a commission, at no additional cost to you.
 Read my full disclosure here.

-AMD Ryzen™ loves fast memory so I went with a 3200MHz kit from HyperX.
+AMD Ryzen™ loves fast memory, so I went with a 3200MHz kit from HyperX.
 The RAM has caused me no issues thus far.
-They don’t have any RGB LEDs which is an added bonus for me, as I don’t want to be spending money on things I will never use.
+They don’t have any RGB LEDs, which is an added bonus for me, as I prefer not to be spending money on things I will never use.

 The dream build